-Classification Description Easy Easy Trails are most suitable for novices; social groups and others seeking a relatively short distance trail requiring a basic level of skill and horse & rider fitness.
-Easy Trails are most likely to be fire roads or wide single tracks (bridlepaths) with a gentle grade (not exceeding 10%) and a relatively obstacle free, hardened natural surface.
-Easy Trails are likely to be shared-use and frequent encounters with other users including cyclists, walkers & runners can be expected.
-Intermediate Intermediate Trails are most suitable for individuals and smaller social groups seeking a short to medium distance trail requiring a moderate level of skill and fitness.
-Intermediate Trails are most likely to be a combination single trail and/or fire road with obstacles, variable surface, and a moderate slope.
-Intermediate Trails are likely to be shared-use so encounters with other users including cyclists, walkers, runners and horse riders should be expected.
-Advanced Advanced Trails are suitable for individuals and small social groups seeking a very challenging trail requiring a high level of skill, fitness, and basic navigation skills. • Advanced Trails are most likely to consist of challenging single trail and/or fire road with many obstacles, variable surface, and steep sections.
-Some trail routes may not be marked at all.
-Advanced Trails may possibly be shared-use so encounters with other users possibly including cyclists, walkers, vehicles and other stock should be expected, however, many of these trails may be located in remote areas and encounters with others is expected to be minimal.
+Classification Characteristics Easy most suitable for novices; social groups and others seeking a relatively short distance trail requiring a basic level of skill and horse &amp; rider fitness. most likely to be fire roads or wide single tracks (bridlepaths) with a gentle grade (not exceeding 10%) and a relatively obstacle free, hardened natural surface. likely to be shared-use and frequent encounters with other users including cyclists, walkers &amp; runners can be expected.
+Intermediate most suitable for individuals and smaller social groups seeking a short to medium distance trail requiring a moderate level of skill and fitness. most likely to be a combination single trail and/or fire road with obstacles, variable surface, and a moderate slope. likely to be shared-use.
+Encounters with other users including cyclists, walkers, runners and horse riders should be expected.
+Advanced suitable for individuals and small social groups seeking a very challenging trail requiring a high level of skill, fitness, and basic navigation skills. most likely to consist of challenging single trail and/or fire road with many obstacles, variable surface, and steep sections.
+Some trail routes may not be marked at all. may possibly be shared-use so encounters with other users possibly including cyclists, walkers, vehicles and other stock may be expected grades (Easy, Medium and Difficult) of the rapid ratings, however it has a total of six levels including Advanced, Expert and Extreme.